Explore one of 10,000 islands on this easy adventure

 - Park service brochure with map (PDF).

-- Everglades National Park Gulf Coast Visitor Center
+- Everglades National Park Gulf Coast Visitor Center is now at 815 Oyster Bar Lane.
+Everglades City,

 - Kayaking to Sandfly Key is part of an experience the park service calls the Tamiami Triathalon, which involves bicycling Shark Valley, hiking/slogging a 3.5 mile trail and paddling to the Island.